About Me

 Broad Research Interests

-My research focus is in the space of Natural Language Processing, Interactive Learning, Large Language Models (LLMs), and Computational Social Science.
-I’m broadly interested in building an artificial agent that can interact with humans to comprehend Natural Language instructions and use them to do better, especially without being re-trained.
-I have been working on solving this problem in Fake News Detection, Robotics, and Grounded Language Learning.
+I’m broadly interested in Natural Language Processing and Image Understanding, and improving AI in these areas.
+I’m interested in building an artificial agent that can interact with humans to comprehend Natural Language and use them to do better, especially without being re-trained, in a continuous online fashion.

 General Motivation: When AI agents make mistakes, they usually have to be re-trained.
 However, instead, humans should be able to help the agent, and the agent should be able to take advantage of this knowledge to do better in the future, especially in a similar situation.
 Enabling this would allow agents to continually improve when deployed in the wild, and be more interactive.
 Particularly with diffcult to train/access LLMs, this can be useful.
+Having strong LLMs that can understand and reason about the world is the first step towards this.